jess00-alt/AWS-labs-portfolio-CP/README.md

 ---

 ### 📌 Note:
-These labs were completed using **AWS Academy** via the **ALX LMS**, so access to the AWS Console is restricted after lab completion.
 All evidence is based on detailed auto-generated submission reports that validated each task.

 ### ✨ Summary
 These labs reflect my technical growth in AWS fundamentals — from IAM security to infrastructure deployment and storage recovery.
 I’m excited to bring these skills into real-world cloud projects and junior cloud roles.